 - If you enter the training center, we have a hand wash station outside for you to use before and after your lesson.

 - Also, bring PLENTY of treats as it’s best we don’t share ours with you as a precaution!

 - If we need to handle your dog to help out, we have a dog tethering station so you can tie up your dog, move away, and we can approach your dog with our own leash and treats.
 We’ll use our leash with your dog to avoid any shared equipment.

-- Although we will all maintain a 6 foot distance (most likely 10 feet), we are happy to wear masks at your request.
-We will keep our masks handy and happily wear them!!
+- Although we will all maintain a 6 foot distance (most likely 10 feet), we all are required to wear masks.
 Both your comfort and feelings of safety are incredibly important to us!